www.scantips.com

 How to Make a Million Dollars for Retirement

 Note again: 4% withdrawal does NOT mean from Day One.
 It means waiting to start withdrawals until retirement, after building with many years of gain.
 Then it also means recomputing the 4% withdrawal every year, 4% of the then current fund value.
-In bad times, a continuous fixed dollar withdrawal can be devastating for a relatively small fund.
+In bad times of a few years duration, continuing a fixed dollar withdrawal can be devastating for a relatively small fund.

-But instead of balanced funds, the point here is that I also wondered about 100% stocks (like the S&P 500 Index funds for example).
-Any X% percentage withdrawal rate might seem safe if the fund average earning gain was X% to support it, except years vary in gains, at an irregular rate.
-A 50% loss (say $100 down to $50) requires a 100% gain to recover, which might take a few years (see calculator 4).
+But instead of balanced funds, I also wondered about withdrawals from a fund of 100% stocks (like the S&P 500 Index funds for example).
+This calculator looks at that.
+Any X% percentage withdrawal rate might seem safe if the fund average earning gain was more than X% to support it, except years vary in gains, at an irregular rate.
+A 50% loss (say $1000 down to $500) requires a 100% gain to recover, which might take a few years (see calculator 4 on another page).
 The bonds in balanced funds used to add income to aid that, but times change, and with interest rates increasing now, resale of bonds is also losing money now (see Bonds). .
 The 4% concept specifically means the withdrawal dollars are adjusted each year to not exceed withdrawing more than 4% of the then current fund.
 And market years do vary erratically, when a couple or three seriously bad years in a row can make a serious departure from the average.
 So the rule examines market history verifying survival of all starting dates enduring all known bad year periods.
 This sites S&P 500 calculator (link at top above) has the Test that does the same thing, with variable withdrawal rates.
 The future is unknown of course, but knowing the history should help know what possibilities could happen (the 2000 decade was particularly poor).

 Origin of the 4% Rule: Interest rates of bonds were higher in older years, and the purpose of a balanced fund (Balanced meaning equities mixed with some degree of bonds, often 40% composed of bonds called 60/40 stocks/bonds) was market safety, because bonds are not affected by the market, and the bonds contributed to help tide it over in bad market times.